Dr. Dylan McCarthy Blackston

 - “Transing Difference,” forthcoming, spring 2025.
 Introduction to Feminist Studies: Notes from the field, co-edited by Hemangini Gupta, Kelly Sharron, Carly Thomsen, and Abraham Weil.
 New York: Routledge.

-“Carrying Trans Forward: On Transgender, Gestation, and Trans*plantation,” fall 2023.
-TSQ: Transgender Studies Quarterly, 10 (3-4). - “Introduction: Transgender Studies Remixed.”
+- “Introduction: Transgender Studies Remixed.”
 2022.
 In The Transgender Studies Reader Remix, co-edited by Dylan McCarthy Blackston and Susan Stryker.

-- [Originally published 2017 in Angelaki: Journal of the Theoretical Humanities 22 (2), 119–133.
-Special issue “Tranimacies: Intimate Links between Animal and Trans* Studies,” guest co-edited by Eliza Steinbock, Anthony Wagner, and Marianna Szczygielska.]“
+- “Monkey Business: Trans*, Animacy, and the Boundaries of Kind,” 2021.
+Tranimacies: Intimate Links between Animal and Trans* Studies, co-edited by Eliza Steinbock, Anthony Wagner, and Marianna Szczygielska.
+Routledge: 119–133.
+[Originally published 2017 in Angelaki: Journal of the Theoretical Humanities 22 (2), 119–133.
+Special issue “Tranimacies: Intimate Links between Animal and Trans* Studies,” guest co-edited by Eliza Steinbock, Anthony Wagner, and Marianna Szczygielska.]”

 Trans Theory Fellow, Trans Studies at the Commons, University of Kansas (2024-2025)

-General co-Editor, TSQ: Transgender Studies Quarterly
+General Editor of TSQ: Transgender Studies Quarterly

 Editorial Board, “Transgender Theory” book series, Bloomsbury